-In order to help the Admissions Committee assess how well your interests and goals fit with our graduate program, please provide a 1-3 page personal statement.
-At the top of your statement please insert a brief description (20 words or fewer) of your specific research interests.
-In addition, please discuss your goals in pursuing the Carolina-Duke German Studies Ph.D., your study abroad experience(s) and the trajectory of your academic career thus far.
+In order to help the Admissions Committee assess how well your interests and goals fit with our graduate program, please provide a statement of purpose of approximately 650 to 2000 words.
+At the top of your statement please insert a brief description (20 keywords or fewer) of your specific research interests.
+In addition, please discuss your goals in pursuing the Carolina-Duke German Studies Ph.D your previous study abroad experience(s) and the trajectory of your academic career thus far.

-The writing sample is among the most significant elements of your application.
-Please upload a single writing sample of 10-20 pages that represents your very best academic writing.
-Typically, this will be a copy of a paper submitted as an academic requirement in a humanities course of relevance to German Studies and which makes an interpretive argument supported by evidence from texts or other cultural media.
-You may submit a sample in either English or German; however, we strongly encourage you to submit a paper in your native language or, if neither English nor German is your native language, in that language of the two over which you exercise the greatest mastery.
-The goal of the writing sample is to demonstrate your intellectual capabilities, not merely your German language proficiency.
+Please upload a single writing sample of approximately 7,000 to 8,000 words that represents your very best academic writing.
+Typically, this is an essay previously submitted as an academic requirement in a humanities course of relevance to German Studies.
+It should make an interpretive argument supported by evidence from one or more literary texts or other cultural media.
+You may submit a sample in either English or German; however, we strongly encourage you to submit a paper in your native language.
+If neither is your native language, choose either of these two languages over which you exercise the greatest mastery.
+The goal of the writing sample is to demonstrate your intellectual capabilities, not merely your English or German language proficiency.

 Non-native speakers of English will need to take the TOEFL or IELTS to demonstrate language proficiency.
 Information on the requirement and the few exceptions to it can be found at this link.